 Another thing to do in Ko Tao is rock climbing and abseiling.
 View from top of Ko Tao Mountain is incredible and one that you won’t forget easily.
 It costs 2000 baht for the day trip and I recommend planning it to fit sunsets overlooking the Saree beach from the top of the mountain.

 Koh Tao is the tranquil island to feel the real island vibe and enjoy the uncomplicated lifestyle.
 Explore unspoiled bays, hike up to new Koh Tao viewpoint, go scuba diving, go rock climbing, dance at the beach bars, watch the fire boy’s skills, and end your days with a cocktail in your hand watching the sunset on vibrant Sairee Beach.
+Want more tips?
+Check this post on things to do in Ko Tao.

 Koh Phangan is famous for its full moon parties.
 If your travel time doesn’t match with full moon cycle, don’t worry, the island also does half moon, quarter moon and jungle parties!
 It is one of the reasons most travellers visit Koh Phangan to experience the widely popular full moon parties.